 Your main tasks will consist of:

-You will report to Professor Anders Nykjær.
+You will report to Associate Professor Lene N. Nejsum.

-In order to be assessed as qualified for a Postdoc position, you must meet these academic criteria.
+In order to be assessed as qualified for a postdoc position, you must meet these academic criteria.

 Shortlisting will be used.